poliedros/api-gateway/README.md

 ### Timeout

-Timeout interceptor is global and used to stop a requisition if it takes more than 10 seconds.
+Timeout interceptor is global and used to timeout a requisition if it takes more than 10 seconds.

 ```
 app.useGlobalInterceptors(new TimeoutInterceptor());